user5423/ProAssignment/README.md

 ## YOU NEED TO INSTALL NMAP

-    ---> This cannot be done via npm!
+    ---> This cannot be done via npm so requires manual installation!

+    If you can install it on Windows please do so.
+I haven't tested it on other systems (except debian, but limited testing)

     1) Using the installers for win/macOS provided install with default settings, or install from https://nmap.org/download.html
     2) Find the path of the executable in the installed folder -- this should be nmap.exe or whatever it is on your system (under the Nmap folder)